SchrodingerZhu/area-exam-survey/writing/main.typ

 == Drop-Guided Reuse Analysis
 The reuse analysis apporach can be further simplified and improved.
 In @perceus, the `dec` operation can be expanded in two different ways.
 One is to free the memory resource directly while the other one is to give out the memory resource for future reuse.
 The decision is made by the compiler depending on whether it finds a reuse opportunity somewhere ahead of the decrement.

-Such decisions, however, may not be easy to made and can degrade performance if not handled carefully.
+Such decisions, however, may not be easy to make and can degrade performance if not handled carefully.
 Even if memory reuse is possible, the appropriate insertion site for reuse token creation may not be trivial to determine.
 Consider the following nested pattern matching from @frame-limited:

 ```haskell
 match x with